Preocts/eggbot/README.md

 ---

 ## Customizable Discord Chat Bot

+The idea behind Egg_Bot's core code is to have a very slim script that is powered by Discord.py but can be enhanced with modules.
+The script will attempt to auto-load any .py file found in the ./modules path and integrate configured events for that module.

+Each module, in a sense, is its own bot responding to the event feed from the core script.

 What started as a simple way to send a welcome message when a new user joined a guild, Egg Bot has expanded to include:

 - Core Discord bot that listens to events flows from On Messages, On Join, and On Typing